 🥭 Mango Pomelo Sago:

 In southern China, a dessert called Mango Grapefruit Sago embodies summertime all year long.
-Although Chinese desserts are often described as traditional, the mango-grapefruit combination is relatively recent and a favourite among Cantonese people, as well as in the Philippines, where mangoes are much more abundant.
+Although Chinese desserts are often described as traditional, the mango-grapefruit combination is relatively recent and a favorite among Cantonese people, as well as in the Philippines, where mangoes are much more abundant.

 This cool treat is a symphony of tastes and textures.
 The original recipe includes mangoes, small tapioca pearls (sago), coconut cream, evaporated milk, sugar, and a pinch of salt.

-You can make a homemade version of Mango Pomelo Sago with the listed ingredients, but it is also available as a purée, a jelly slushy, or a bubble tea topping, among other commercial options.
+You can make a homemade version of Mango Pomelo Sago with the listed ingredients, but it is also available as a purée, a jelly slushy or a bubble tea topping, among other commercial options.

 🍲 The Lu Dou Tang (Mung Bean Soup):